 AECOM is committed to fostering a workplace where we are all treated with dignity and respect.
-We believe our differing backgrounds, experiences and perspectives give our company the strength we need to lead in our marketplace and reflect our commitment to diversity.
-For these reasons, AECOM will not tolerate discrimination or harassment in the workplace.
+Our different backgrounds, experiences and perspectives give our company the strength we need to lead in our marketplace and reflect our commitment to equity, diversity and inclusion.
+AECOM will not tolerate unlawful discrimination or harassment in the workplace.
 We all have the responsibility to treat our colleagues - as well as applicants for employment - with respect and in a fair, non-discriminatory manner.

 AECOM offers equal employment opportunities for all applicants.
 This gives each of us equal consideration for employment, regardless of background.
-AECOM makes all decisions regarding recruitment, hiring, training, promotions, transfers and layoffs based on merit, and never on any trait protected by law.
-Such traits include, but are not limited to age, ancestry, color, sex, HIV status, marital status, medical condition, national origin, physical or mental disability, race, religion, sexual orientation, gender identity and veteran and citizenship status.
+AECOM makes all decisions regarding recruitment, hiring, training, promotions, transfers and layoffs based on merit, and not on any trait protected by applicable law.
+Such traits include, but are not limited to, age, ancestry, color, sex (including pregnancy, childbirth or breastfeeding), marital or familial status, medical condition, national origin, physical or mental disability, race, religion, sexual orientation, gender identity, gender expression and veteran and citizenship status.